luslab/oz-bulk-rnaseq/README.md

 ## Choosing a splice-aware Aligner

 Options:
--   HiSat2: similar algorithms as Bowtie2/Tophat2 but performs at much faster speeds
+-   HiSat2: similar algorithms as Bowtie2/Tophat2 - but performs at much faster speeds
 -   Subjunc: designed specifically for gene expression analysis.
 -   BWA: the MEM algorithm of bwa supports spliced alignments.
 -   BBMap: Is capable of detecting very long splicing.
 -   STAR: Really fast, produces counts for you too.
+- Tuxedo suite refers to the pioneering automating pipelines for RNA-seq = alignment with tophat & bowtie, and Quantification & Differential Expression with cufflinks - all now outdated.
+- The new Tuxedo suite refers to
+	- alignment: hisat2
+	- quantification: stringtie
+	- differential expression: ballgown (R package)

 When choosing an aligner, we need to decide what features the aligner should provide:
 -   Alignment algorithm: global, local, or semi-global?